 The School of Social Work is an autonomous unit within the College of Education and Human Sciences.
 It is administered by the Director, who was delegated authority for certain educational and administrative tasks to individuals and committees within the school.

-The administrative team of the school consists of the Director, an Associate Director, an MSW Program Coordinator, a BSW Program Coordinator, the Director of Field Instruction and several staff.
+The school's administrative team consists of the Director, an Associate Director, an MSW Program Coordinator, a BSW Program Coordinator, the Coordinator of Field Education, and other designated staff members.